RetroDECK/RetroDECK/README.md

 RetroDECK currently supports:

-- Steam Deck (and similar devices have been reported working)
+- Steam Deck
 - Linux Desktop
+- ROG Ally (and similar devices have been reported working by the community)

 For more information read up here: